 In some cases, smells are simply a matter of body odor.
 You wore a T-shirt to work out in, and rather than wash it immediately you shoved it into the hamper or tossed it onto the floor of the closet.
 Either way, the smell can start to permeate other fabrics.

-Tips for Using Baking Powder to Remove Closet Odors
+Tips for Using Baking Soda to Remove Closet Odors

 Try any or all of these easy tips for keeping or making your closet sweeter-smelling.